I’ve played the guitar since 2003, the ukulele since 2011, and the guitalele since 2019.

 Although these are classical guitar strings, they work fine on the guitalele.

-If your guitalele doesn’t have bridge pins, you can use these strings which are actually designed for the guitalele.
+If your guitalele doesn’t have bridge pins, you can use these strings designed specifically for the guitalele.

 Also, check out my complete guide to guitalele strings for more information about my string recommendations.